 The country is rich in history and culture, famous for its architecture, its scenic countryside and ancient villages and castles; its luxurious spas; and its arts, including the works of writer Franz Kafka and composer Antonín Dvořák.

 From the end of WWII to 1989, Czechoslovakia was under communist rule and controlled by the Union of Soviet Socialist Republics.
 Repressive tactics kept political dissent at a minimum, although there were attempts by citizens to reform the communist government.
-The most notable came in 1968, the so-called Prague Spring, when Soviet troops invaded the Czech capital to quell the reformist movement.
+The most notable came in 1968, when Soviet troops invaded Prague to quell the reformist movement.

 After decades of nationalization under the communists, the Czech economy rapidly privatized in the 1990s.
 It is one of the most industrialized countries in Europe, with mining, manufacturing, and construction all important parts of the economy.
 This industrialization has resulted in serious environmental problems in many parts of the country, however.

 Traditional Czech products that remain thriving industries include fine crystal and beer.
 Tourism is also an important source of revenue in the Czech Republic.
 Visitors are especially attracted to the architectural and historical beauty of Prague.

 More: Czech Republic map ►

 Copyright © Geographic Guide - World in Pictures.